Sequential learning and control: Targeted exploration for robust performance: Problem Statement

+where $C$ is known.
+Note that $z_k$ is the closed-loop trajectory resulting from the application of the input $u_k=K x_k$.
+In the presence of white noise input signals, the $H_2$-norm provides a suitable stochastic interpretation in terms of the asymptotic output variance of the closed-loop system, i.e., $\lim_{k\rightarrow \infty} \mathbb{E} (\|z_k\|^2)$ \cite{paganini2000linear}. \begin{definition} ($H_2$ performance) The closed-loop system \eqref{sys} with $u_k=Kx_k$ and initial state $x_0=0$ achieves the $H_2$ performance bound $\gamma_\mathrm{p}$ if

-Due to the uncertain dynamics, we cannot directly design a linear feedback $u_k=Kx_k$ that achieves a desired quadratic performance bound (Def. \ref{def:quadperf}).
-Instead, we propose a sequential dual control approach wherein a targeted exploration strategy is implemented first, which is followed by the implementation of a parametrized state-feedback achieving \eqref{eq:quad_perf}.
+\end{definition} Due to the uncertain dynamics, we cannot directly design a linear feedback $u_k=Kx_k$ that systematically accounts for the change in the mean estimate after exploration and achieves a desired $H_2$ performance bound $\gamma_\mathrm{p}$ (Def. \ref{def:h2perf}).
+Instead, we propose a sequential dual control approach wherein a targeted exploration strategy is implemented first, which is followed by the implementation of a parametrized state-feedback achieving \eqref{eq:h2perf}.
 To this end, we first provide preliminaries regarding uncertainty bounds for parameter estimation based on time-series data and spectral information in Section \ref{sec:prelim}.
 As one of the main results, we derive the exploration strategy, and the corresponding uncertainty bound on the data obtained during exploration in Section \ref{sec:exploration}.
 The primary challenge is to encapsulate the dual effect of the performance improvement through the process of exploration, and to tailor the exploration in a manner that is pertinent to performance improvement.
 Therefore, we simultaneously design the targeted exploration strategy and a parametrized state-feedback controller for the system in \eqref{sys} in dependence of the future parameters/model estimate.
 The new parameter estimate, which influences the state-feedback control law $K$, is interpreted as a scheduling variable using tools from gain-scheduling control \cite{venkatasubramanian2020robust}.
-The gain-scheduling controller is presented in Section \ref{sec:gain_scheduling}.
+The gain-scheduling controller is presented in Section \ref{sec:gain_scheduling_h2}.
 Consequently, we solve a joint dual control problem of obtaining the exploration strategy and the state-feedback controller to be implemented after exploration without re-design, as elaborated in Section \ref{sec:dual_control}.
 A sketch of the overall dual control strategy is provided in Fig. \ref{fig:timeline}.
-The design process ensures that by applying the feedback after the phase of exploration, quadratic performance specifications are guaranteed with high probability.
+The design process ensures that, by applying the feedback after the phase of exploration, $H_2$ performance specifications are guaranteed with high probability.